hajke-gu/text-mod/docs/pages/features.md

 <hr class="panel-line">
 ## Tooltip
 You need some extra information?
 Add additional information in a tooltip.
 The tooltip will be shown when hoovering with the mouse over the "Content" area of the text card.
-Choose the favoured information by selecting the respective column in "Tooltip".
+Choose the favoured information by selecting the respective column(s) in "Tooltip".
+The annotations area will show a tooltip for chosen annotations.
 <video controls muted width="768" height="512">
   <source src="{{ site.baseurl }}/assets/webms/tooltip.webm" type="video/webm">
 </video>